pwamenear2024/pwamenear2024/README.md

 - 💞️ I’m looking to collaborate on anything that makes life more pleasant, and communities more resilient.
 - 📫 How to reach me : menear.ca
 - 😄 Pronouns: are a part of the English language (and others).
 I dislike that we argue over them, let people be themselves without judgement ffs.
 - ⚡ Fun fact: fun is irrelevant.
+It's a natural part of every fibre in the tapestry of life.

 <!---
 pwamenear2024/pwamenear2024 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.